United States Merchant Marine Research Guide

 - Record of the money advanced to individual seamen at ports along the way for items such as clothing and cigarettes from the "slop chest."

-Logbooks are arranged by port, thereunder either chronologically, then by name of vessel, or a combination of both.
+Logbooks are arranged by port, there either chronologically, then by name of vessel, or a combination of both.

 NARA also holds some Merchant Marine Ship's logs dating from 1918 to 1941, in the Records of the U.S. Maritime Commission (RG 178, NC-5 Entry 115).